virgs/flappy-bird-ai/README.md

 5. Have fun.
 Yay.

-The idea is to randomly generates breeds of birds neural networks and combine the best of them to evolve through time.
-It usually finds a good neural network before the 5th generation.
+If you want to, [you can watch it live or/and defy the AI](https://virgs.github.io/flappy-bird-ai?mutationRate=0.01&populationPerGeneration=1500&relativeSelectedPopulationPerGeneration=0.01&qBirdsNumber=100).
+I should warn you, it's not a good idea.

-If you want to, [you can watch it live or/and defy the AI](https://virgs.github.io/flappy-bird-ai?mutationRate=0.01&populationPerGeneration=1500&relativeSelectedPopulationPerGeneration=0.01&qBirdsNumber=100) .
 Remember to control the __BLUE__ one (press SPACE BAR to jump and ESC to reinitialize round).
-Feel free to mess around with the __url query params__ (Defaults to: mutationRate=0.01&populationPerGeneration=1500&relativeSelectedPopulationPerGeneration=0.01)
+Feel free to mess around with the __url query params__ (Defaults to: mutationRate=0.01&populationPerGeneration=1500&relativeSelectedPopulationPerGeneration=0.01&qBirdsNumber=100)

 ![Preview](./preview.gif)